This chapter provides tips and guidelines about troubleshooting problems related to syslog-ng.

 When syslog-ng is receiving messages:

 The receiving syslog-ng (for example the syslog-ng server or relay) may drop messages if the fifo of the destination file gets full.
-The number of dropped messages is displayed per destination in the log message statistics of syslog-ng (for details, see Monitoring statistics and metrics of syslog-ng).
+The number of dropped messages is displayed per destination in the log message statistics of syslog-ng (for details, see Statistics of syslog-ng).

 When the destination cannot handle large load: When syslog-ng is sending messages at a high rate into an SQL database, a file, or another destination, it is possible that the destination cannot handle the load, and processes the messages slowly.
 As a result, the buffers of syslog-ng fill up, syslog-ng cannot process the incoming messages, and starts to loose messages.
 For details, see the previous entry.
 Use the throttle parameter to avoid this problem.